Learn about Te Teo Herenga Waka

 - Leading the development of new service plans and strategies in health priority areas;

-Through our Planning and Funding Division, we enter into service agreements or arrangements with the organisations or individuals who can best provide the health and disability services required to meet the needs of our population, achieve the objectives of the DHB and enhance efficiencies across the whole of the health system.
+Through our Planning and Funding Division, we enter into service agreements or arrangements with the organisations or individuals who can best provide the health and disability services required to meet the needs of our population, achieve our objectives and enhance efficiencies across the whole of the health system.

 Our Annual Plan explains what actions we will take in the coming year.

-Primary Health Organisations (PHOs) are funded by the District Health Boards to support the provision of essential primary health care services through general practices to those people who are enrolled with the PHO.
+Primary Health Organisations (PHOs) are funded by organisations such as Te Whatu Ora - Health NZ Hauora a Toi Bay of Plenty to support the provision of essential primary health care services through general practices to those people who are enrolled with the PHO.

-In addition to general practice the PHOs provide healthcare services to their regions through Māori and mainstream primary healthcare providers.
+In addition to general practices, the PHOs provide healthcare services to their regions through Māori and mainstream primary healthcare providers.

-In the Bay of Plenty District Health Board's region there are three PHOs, namely Western Bay PHO, Nga Mataapuna Oranga PHO (Kaupapa Maori PHO) and the Eastern Bay Primary Health Alliance.
+In our region there are three PHOs, namely Western Bay PHO, Nga Mataapuna Oranga PHO (Kaupapa Maori PHO) and the Eastern Bay Primary Health Alliance.